 Republican pollster Glen Bolger predicts such preferences won’t benefit Obama much in 2012 if his performance assessments don’t improve.
 “By that point in time he will have had four years, and if he hasn’t gotten the job done, why would you rehire the guy?”
 Bolger said.

 But Joel Benenson, Obama’s pollster, says that voters’ assessments of the two sides’ prospective agendas will not only play the largest role next year, but will also shape their retrospective judgments on Obama’s performance.
 “Elections are about choices.
 When there is a choice in front of these folks who are fighting every day to grab back some of the security they had … they are going to look a little bit backwards, more at the [current] moment and more than anything at going forward,” he said.
 “They know that the old rules haven’t applied in a while.”

 Democratic pollster Mark Penn, who helped guide President Clinton’s 1996 reelection and served as the chief strategist for Hillary Rodham Clinton’s bid for the Democratic nomination in 2008, says the key for an incumbent president, especially during hard times, is formulating an agenda attractive enough that voters believe “that the second term is going to fulfill the promise of your first.”
 And on that front, he argues, Obama, despite the positive responses in the Congressional Connection Poll, still has his work cut out for him.
 “So far I don’t think we’ve seen that development of a big second-term agenda,” Penn says.

-This article appears in the Oct.
-3, 2011, edition of National Journal Daily.
+This article appears in the October 3, 2011, edition of NJ Daily.